loic-sharma/DistributedCatalogReader/README.md

 Problem: You need one catalog cursor per partition, and one overall cursor

 Problem: Poor load balancing.
-A single package with many updates may cause high load for a single partition, but other partitions may have low load.
+A single package that is frequently updated may cause load for a single partition and its other packages.

 Learning: Partitioning is simple to implement.

 Solution: What if for each package ID we had a separate partition, queue, and job?
-Sounds like an infrastructure nightmare, unless we use the actor model!
+Sounds like an infrastructure nightmare... unless we use the actor model!

 ## Solution #3

-We can use the actor model as:
+We can use the actor model:

+1. Actors are asynchronous.
+We can queue catalog leafs.
 1. Actors are single-threaded and process messages in order.
 We can create an actor for each package id.
-2. Actors are asynchronous.
-We can queue catalog leafs.
-3. Actors are stateful.
+1. Actors are stateful.
 We can track pending leafs and maintain cursors.

 **TODO**: Insert diagram here...